hashdragons/hashdragons.io/protocol.md

 - the __dragonroot__ transaction resulted in a set of 64K transactions containing dragonseed values:
 [75782272cfde665d82f83d0bb54627b6b5d83e172fe34c06c170fcc95be75437](https://explorer.bitcoin.com/bch/tx/75782272cfde665d82f83d0bb54627b6b5d83e172fe34c06c170fcc95be75437)

-More information on the above is [here](./hashdragons1.md), should you wish to "read in" a bit to the game concept first.
+More information on the above is [here](./hashdragons1.md), and [here](./readme.md) should you wish to "read in" a bit to the game concept first.

 ---